gtech29/JavaScript/README.md

 # JavaScript Practice Projects

-This repository contains practice projects from freeCodeCamp aimed at learning fundamental programming concepts in JavaScript.
+This repository contains practice projects from freecodecamp.org, aimed at learning fundamental programming concepts in JavaScript.
 This projects can help me reinforce essential concepts such as working with arrays, strings, functions, loops, `if/else` statements, and methods within JavaScript.

 ## What I Learned